“My kingdom is not of this world.” What did Jesus mean?

 The contractual nature of government requires the consent of the people in waiving their rights, through the offers of benefits supplied at the expense of their neighbor---which is the antithesis of charity.
 God's Kingdom is a system of faith, hope, and charity that binds families, communities, and nations together in a network of brotherhood so that the people can survive without the benefactors who would make them into merchandise.
 God's Kingdom operated by the perfect law of liberty, but that liberty can be lost through the sloth and avarice of the people.

 At Pentecost, any one who received the baptism of Christ was kicked out of the welfare system established by the Pharisees and were allowed to enter the charitable system established by Christ and his appointed apostles.
-We see the Church taking on their job, working daily in the temple and tending to appointing porters to tend to the bank59 of the people, and rightly dividing the daily ministration for the people.
+We see the Church taking on their job, working daily in the temple and tending to appointing porters to tend to the bank of the people, and rightly dividing the daily ministration for the people.

 In Ephesus, there was an uproar about the apostles with a reference to robbing the temple there.
 One of the best-kept secrets of our time is what was actually going on in these temples.
 We have seen that the temple built by Herod collected vast sums of money and contained a great treasury.
 Through its administration, it oversaw a welfare program for the needy, built aqueducts, and provided common government services.